Student Financial Assistance Services

-Welcome to Single Stop, your one stop resource for help.
-Here you will find information about Single Stop, the services and benefits that are offered and tools that will help students succeed at Queensborough Community College.
+Welcome to your one stop resource for help.
+Here you will find information about the services and benefits that are offered and tools that will help students succeed at Queensborough Community College.

-Through a series of questions, Single Stop Coordinators determine which NYC/State/Federal benefits a student and/or their family members are eligible to receive.
+Through a series of questions, Coordinators determine which NYC/State/Federal benefits a student and/or their family members are eligible to receive.
 Once determined, they will assist with the application process.
-You do not have to apply at your local Social Services for the Supplemental Nutrition Assistance Program (SNAP) formally known as food stamps.
-If you qualify, we can submit the application in the office.
 For those already receiving benefits, we can help you manage your case (recertify, submit documents) and advocate on your behalf if you experience difficulties.
 We want to make the process easy and accessible.

 The Supplemental Nutrition Assistance Program - SNAP